civican/legisinfo/44-1/bills/S-5/bill_text.md

   **(4)** The Minister may, by order, designate any person or class of persons to exercise the powers and perform the duties and functions set out in this section.

+### Section 39.01

+Subsection 106(9) of the Act is replaced by the following:

+**(9)** The Minister shall, as soon as possible in the circumstances, publish in the `Canada Gazette` a notice stating the name of any person to whom a waiver is granted and the type of information to which it relates.

 ### Section 39.1

-Subsection 108(1) of the Act is replaced by the following:
+The Act is amended by adding the following after section 108:

-### Section 108
+### Section 108.1

-  **(1)** Subject to subsection (4), the Ministers shall, within the prescribed assessment period, assess information provided under subsection 106(1), (3) or (4) or paragraph 109(1)(c) or otherwise available to them in respect of a living organism in order to determine whether

-    it is toxic or capable of becoming toxic; and

-    it shows a demonstrable need for the living organism.

-  **(1.1)** The Ministers shall ensure that the public is provided with opportunities to participate meaningfully in the Ministers' assessment.

-  **(1.2)** The Ministers shall, within the prescribed assessment period, solicit public comments in respect of the testing of all evidence and may request additional evidence from any individual.
+  **(1)** If the information that the Ministers assess under subsection 108(1) or (2) is in respect of a vertebrate animal or a prescribed living organism or group of living organisms, the Ministers shall consult any interested persons before the expiry of the period for assessing that information.

+  **(2)** Before undertaking consultations, the Minister shall publish a notice of consultation in any manner that the Minister considers appropriate.

 ### Section 40